protecode-sc/helm-chart/README.md

 This is needed for example when TLS is not terminated in BDBA Ingress, but there is application load balancer terminating TLS.

-`frontend.web.forcedHttpsUrls` allows forcing all internal absolute URL links to be HTTPS.
+`frontend.web.forcedHttpsUrls` allows forcing all internal absolute URL links to be https.
 This is required if BDBA is running behind a load balancer that does not send X-Forwarded-Proto -header.

 #### SMTP Configuration